sswam/allemande/doc/nsfw/nsfw.md

 ### JavaScript

 <script>
+h = canvas.height;
 ctx.fillStyle = 'red';
-ctx.fillRect(10, 10, 100, 100);
+ctx.fillRect(10, h-10, 100, -100);
 </script>

+IMPORTANT:
-Note, don't quote JavaScript in ``` if you want it to run.
-The canvas is set up with the origin (0, 0) at the bottom left corner, and maximum dimensions of the screen size.
-Better just use a smaller area
+- N.B.
+NOTE WELL!
+Please do NOT quote JavaScript in ``` if you want it to run in the browser, i.e. in the chat app.
+- N.B.
+NOTE WELL!
+Please do NOT use `const` or `let` at the top level, as they will break other <script> code when we use the same variable names, e.g. iterating on code.
+- The canvas is already set up.
+Don't change it.
+The maximum dimensions are the screen size.
+- Please use the BOTTOM LEFT part of the canvas by default, based on canvas.height.
+Keep it to the left; don't center on canvas width or try to fill the width unless requested.
+If you use another part or the entire canvas it can be hard for the user to view it all.
+- For graphics and interaction, it's better to use this direct method in the browser rather than one of the JavaScript agents, which cannot yet return images.
+- If the user wants to see the code, they can enable the view -> source option.

 ### HTML